Cadmium arsenide: Preparation

 Cadmium arsenide can be prepared as amorphous semiconductive glass.
 According to Hiscocks and Elliot, the preparation of cadmium arsenide was made from cadmium metal, which had a purity of 6 N from Kock-Light Laboratories Limited.
 Hoboken supplied β-arsenic with a purity of 99.999%.
 Stoichiometric proportions of the elements cadmium and arsenic were heated together.
 Separation was difficult and lengthy due to the ingots sticking to the silica and breaking.
 Liquid encapsulated Stockbarger growth was created.
 Crystals are pulled from volatile melts in liquid encapsulation.
 The melt is covered by a layer of inert liquid, usually B2O3, and an inert gas pressure greater than the equilibrium vapor pressure is applied.
 This eliminates the evaporation from the melt which allows seeding and pulling to occur through the B2O3 layer.

 Crystal structure

-The unit cell of Cd3As2 is tetragonal.
+The unit cell of Cd3As2 is tetragonal with either primitive or body-centered centering depending on the polymorph.
 The arsenic ions are cubic close packed and the cadmium ions are tetrahedrally coordinated.
 The vacant tetrahedral sites provoked research by von Stackelberg and Paulus (1935), who determined the primary structure.
 Each arsenic ion is surrounded by cadmium ions at six of the eight corners of a distorted cube and the two vacant sites were at the diagonals.

 The crystalline structure of cadmium arsenide is very similar to that of zinc phosphide (Zn3P2), zinc arsenide (Zn3As2) and cadmium phosphide (Cd3P2).
-These compounds of the Zn-Cd-P-As quaternary system exhibit full continuous solid-solution.
+These compounds of the Zn-Cd-P-As quaternary system exhibit full continuous solid solution.